 Water source.

-Water is critical for cooling the hive.
-Worker bees collect water in their honey guts and carry it back to their hive, which is then used for evaporative cooling.
-Make sure your bees a water source that they like, as they are attracted to earthy smells and do not like tap water.
+Water is vital for hive cooling.
+Worker bees gather water in their honey stomachs and transport it back to the hive for evaporative cooling.
+Ensure your bees have access to a water source⁣ they prefer,⁣ as they are drawn to earthy smells and typically avoid tap water.

 Site Location.